 Industry 4.0 or Smart Manufacturing – ‘Automation’ and ‘acceleration’ are the biggest watchwords for the manufacturing industry, especially as the COVID-19 pandemic surges again.
 This crisis has proven to leaders the importance of agility and crucial lessons of putting their workers first.
 It has also perpetuated a rapid change for brick-and-mortar Manufacturing businesses to respond with digitisation efforts with concerns over the wellness of workers and worrying supply chain uncertainties.
-These businesses are particularly pushed to fast-track the deployment of smart machines powered by advanced technologies such as Artificial Intelligence (AI) and robotics to reduce the reliance on humans, pivot supply chains to become more sustainable, and eliminate unnecessary losses from compromised speed and productivity.
+These businesses are particularly pushed to fast-track the deployment of smart machines powered by advanced technologies such as Artificial Intelligence (AI) and robotics to reduce the reliance on real-life humans, pivot supply chains to become more sustainable, and eliminate unnecessary losses from compromised speed and productivity.

 According to the World Economic Forum Global Lighthouse Network, which actively powers smart and advanced factories across different industries around the globe, some of these ‘smart manufactories’ have been totally unaffected by the adversities of the pandemic due to the resilience they have built through the use of technology.

 The concept of a “lights out” manufactory and complete automation is no longer a pipe dream in this current era of hyper-connectivity.
 Born out of the 4th evolutionary phase of the Industrial Revolution, Industry 4.0 is an interconnected advanced manufacturing ecosystem supporting the move into automation.
 It leverages consumer data and digital technologies like Artificial Intelligence (AI), Machine Learning (ML) and data analytics to match the rising Gen-Z customer expectations.

 In this article, we aim to share some of the technologies that can contribute to a Smart Factory and reveal the potential benefits when they integrate and work together in context to the manufacturing industry.